 Guber means peanut; also known as the ground pea of the south, or as it is sometimes called, the gouber or pindar peanut.
 Yet, it's also spelled goober, which by definition is a yokel; a bumpkin; a foolish or silly person.
 But it is also a gob of phlegm.
 And that's what I knew a goober as when I was growing up.
 Goober was gob, also known as hork (eww!)

-And not being a huge lover of peanut butter to begin with, it was a particularly hard sell.
+And not being a huge lover of peanut butter, to begin with, it was a particularly hard sell.
 I LOVED burgers, but I only liked peanut butter.
 It had its place on toast and in cookies, right?
 But tainting my burger with peanut butter was a pretty risky venture.
 What if I didn't like it?
 Then my delicious burger would be a total write-off.
 But I guess I was feeling like living dangerously that day, so I went for it!

-Peanut butter is a very mellow flavor that adds a welcome creaminess to this juicy hamburger.
-And as far as texture goes, it's like adding a burger spread or sauce on your burger.
+Peanut butter is a very mellow flavor that adds a welcome creaminess to this juicy burger.
+And as far as texture goes, it's like adding a burger spread or sauce to your burger.
 But it melds so perfectly with the ground beef and all the other toppings.
-You can use creamy peanut butter or chunky peanut butter.
-And you can add any toppings you like to a peanut butter hamburger, but I would recommend sticking to the ingredients I list in the recipe:

 📖Variations & Substitutions

-- Onions - you can use red onions instead of white, if you prefer
+- Onions - you can use red onions instead of white if you prefer

 - Gluten-free - use gluten-free buns